-In some ways, yes.
-We’re superior in intelligence.
-We’re not superior in our ability to fly or see in the dark.
+However, we’re not superior in our ability to fly or see in the dark, to exist under water or to navigate naturally by magnetic fields.
 It could be argued that some humans are superior to other humans in certain areas.
 Some humans are smarter, faster, stronger, better looking and so on.
 By this logic, the “superior” humans could in theory abuse the “inferior” ones.

 The animals are already dead

 Yes.
 But veganism is not about saving the dead animals in the supermarket, it is about reducing the demand for animal products to prevent further animals from being bred and killed.
 This is the basic Supply and Demand theory from economics.
 If we demand more animal products, the businesses that produce them will supply more, therefore killing more animals.
 We have the power to vote with our money, and every time we pay for an animal product we’re indicating we want more of it.